 Stop Hosting Safari Club International Thrill Killers!

-The LAS VEGAS CONVENTION AND VISITORS AUTHORITY, defying belief, has opted to host Safari Club International, a large group of trophy hunters.
-They plan to continue with the 2018 conference, which features guns and killing, even after the tragic massacre that occurred in Las Vegas in October 2017.
+The LAS VEGAS CONVENTION AND VISITORS AUTHORITY has once again sold out decency and common sense and has opted to host Safari Club International, a group of individuals who get their kicks from killing innocent animals in order to bolster their wilted sense of self and get kudos from their buddies.
 Here are some of the topics regularly covered at the convention.: Planning and Designing Your Trophy Room How Can You Kill Those Beautiful Animals?
-Words and Stories We Must Speak to Preserve Hunting Hope For African Hunting Trophy Preparation Encouraging Women to Pull a Trigger Field Dressing and Gutless Gutting Hunting The World Hunting Giant Bull Elk in the Southwest Bone Splitting - Complete Arrow Penetration Set - Ups Safari Club International members are people who do not view life as precious.
-They show their "appreciation" for animals by murdering them, gutting them, and hanging their empty carcasses on their walls in some twisted display of machismo In light of the current tragedy, shame on the Las Vegas Convention and Visitors Authority for hosting this event and putting profit ahead of morality.
+Words and Stories We Must Speak to Preserve Hunting Hope For African Hunting Trophy Preparation Encouraging Women to Pull a Trigger Field Dressing and Gutless Gutting Hunting The World Hunting Giant Bull Elk in the Southwest Bone Splitting - Complete Arrow Penetration Set - Ups Safari Club International members do not view life as precious.
+They show their "appreciation" for animals by murdering them, gutting them, and hanging their empty carcasses on their walls in some twisted display of machismo Despite the history of extreme violence in Las Vegas, the Las Vegas Convention and Visitors Authority chooses to put profit ahead of morality.
 We encourage you to share with all of your friends and family that the LVCVA are actively supporting the murder of elephants, big cats, and other animals by hosting this conference.
 Please speak now and let LVCVA know how you feel about their support of indescribable animal cruelty!
 And refuse to visit Las Vegas until which time they turn their backs on the SCI and "entertainment killing"!